 … … …

-The text is deliberately set with very uncomfortable inter-letter and inter-word spacing.
+The text (detailed above) is deliberately set with very uncomfortable inter-letter and inter-word spacing.
 I wanted the uncomfortable detail of the headline to be represented in an visually compromising way.
-Composed to slow the reading process and ensure viewers have to labour throughout the navigation of the text.
-It is set without illustration, decoration and in a single colour – to focus the attention on the detail of the text, not to decorate or re-qualify the tone of the information.
+Composed specifically to slow the reading process down and to ensure that viewers have to labour to navigate the text.
+It is set without illustration, decoration and printed in a single colour – to focus the attention on the detail of the text, not to decorate or re-qualify the tone of the information.
 Resulting in a stark, uncomfortable graphic treatment – hand inked and printed, so punctuated with inconsistencies and errors, making each one consciously – ever so slightly different.

 … … …